 Fifty years later, the Institute's success cannot be counted simply in time, but in new knowledge and discoveries that have advanced the progress against cardiovascular disease, the leading cause of death in the United States.
 Through its innovative programs in research and education, the Texas Heart Institute has been the scene of a variety of exciting developments about the causes, prevention, diagnosis, and treatment of cardiovascular disease.
 Among these are the first successful heart transplantation in the U.S., the first implantation of an artificial heart in man in the world, breakthroughs in the treatment of infants born with congenital defects, and effective methods of preventing heart attacks by reducing the formation of blockages in the arteries.

-In addition, the Texas Heart Institute and its clinical partner, St. Luke's Episcopal Hospital, have become one of the nation's largest cardiovascular centers.
-Members of the Institute's 160-member Professional Staff have performed more than 118,800 open heart operations, 258,000 cardiac catheterizations and 1,270 heart transplants—experience no other facility can match.
+In addition, the Texas Heart Institute and its clinical partner, CHI St. Luke’s Health - Baylor St. Luke’s Medical Center, have become one of the nation's largest cardiovascular centers.
+Members of the Institute's 180-member Professional Staff have performed more than 118,800 open heart operations, 258,000 cardiac catheterizations and 1,270 heart transplants—experience no other facility can match.

 Improved understanding and better diagnoses, treatments and education are offering hope to the 81 million Americans who have some form of heart disease.
 Death rates from cardiovascular disease have declined and millions of people who have a history of heart attack, chest pain or both are alive today.